 These questions do not necessarily reduce value, but they must be addressed thoughtfully.
 Experienced M&A firms help position founder-led companies by explaining not only what the business has achieved, but also how it can continue to grow under new ownership.

-In many founder-led transactions, we observed that the issue is often whether the process gives the founder enough leverage, buyer options, and deal certainty to make an informed decision.
+In many founder-led transactions, the key issue is whether the process gives the founder enough leverage, buyer options, and deal certainty to make an informed decision.

 One of the first questions most founders ask is: “What is my business worth?”